 Dedman Center for Lifetime Sports (www.smu.edu/recsports) is a facility designed for recreational sports and wellness.
-A 170,000-square-foot expansion and renovation was completed in 2006.
-The center provides racquetball courts; aerobic studios; an indoor running track; basketball courts; indoor and outdoor sand volleyball courts; climbing wall; bouldering wall; 25-meter, five-lane recreational pool; 15,000 square feet of fitness and weight equipment; lobby; and café.
-Various fitness classes are offered.
+The center provides racquetball courts, aerobic studios, an indoor running track, basketball courts, sand volleyball courts (indoor and outdoor), a climbing wall, a bouldering wall, a 25-meter recreational pool with five lanes, 15,000 square feet of fitness and weight equipment, and a café next to the lobby area.
 These facilities are open to SMU students, faculty, staff and members.

-Services and programs available include, but are not limited to, intramural sports, sport clubs, the Outdoor Adventure program, personal training and assessments, massage therapy, swimming lessons and camps.
+A variety of services and programs are available, including fitness classes, intramural sports, sport clubs, the Outdoor Adventure program, personal training, personal assessments, massage therapy, swimming lessons and camps.